SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/web-app/web-apps-with-complex-loops.md

 ## Test the Application

-Start the project with \[**Ctrl + F5**\] and enjoy it.
+Start the project using \[**Ctrl + F5**\] and enjoy it.
 It is expected to generate a random 9-to-3 playing field with fruits and visualize it on the web page through a series of pictures:

 ![](/assets/chapter-7-images/15.Fruits-11.png)

 Now the game is sort of done: the playing field is randomly generated and rendered successfully \(if you have not made a mistake somewhere\).
-It remains to realize the essence of the game: **shooting the fruits**.
+What remains is to fulfill the essence of the game: **shooting the fruits**.

-## Shooting on the Fruits
+## Shooting the Fruits

 For the fruit shooting, we need to add the actions \[**Reset**\] and \[**Fire Top**\] / \[**Fire Bottom**\] to the controller `HomeController.cs`: